dcyoung23/msba511/docs/syllabus.md

 Assignment and Exam grades are released typically a week after the submission date.
 It is your responsibility to check your grade and reach out if you believe there is a problem.
 Final Grades are not rounded up.

 ### Conceptual Homework
-There are eight (8) conceptual homework assignments that focus on understanding key concepts and solving problems step-by-step by hand, rather than relying on programmatic solutions.
+There are five (5) conceptual homework assignments that focus on understanding key concepts and solving problems step-by-step by hand, rather than relying on programmatic solutions.
 While you are allowed to use Python/AI tools to support your learning during homework, it is essential to ensure you fully understand the reasoning and process behind the solutions.
 AI will **not** be permitted during exams, so developing your ability to work through problems independently is critical for success.

 !!! tip
     Use these assignments as an opportunity to practice and solidify your understanding, so you’re well-prepared for exam-style questions.